CNRFisheries/Survey_gap/README.md

 library(digest)
 library(sqldf)

-# SET INPUTS IN "Workflow_Surveygaps.R":
+# Set inputs in "Workflow_Surveygaps.R"
 -line 3: Feature selection = FALSE/TRUE: if FALSE MaxEnt run on all environmental variables.
                                          if TRUE MaxEnt select only the variables with a certain level of importance from the first run performig a second run only on these variables
 -line 4: generate vector with the name of the species to compute.
 The names of the species have to be the same of the name of the files in the folder "data"